Ancava2000/42Cursus/libft/Readme.md

 ## Resources

 - **Lists:** Oceano's video about [linked lists](https://www.youtube.com/watch?v=mkZYMKwKkvI&ab_channel=Oceano)
-- **Libft:** For your first steps in the cursus I highly recommend the website [NSHAHID](https://42.nauman.cc/) and in the case that you are suffering with the [split function](https://www.youtube.com/watch?v=rn0B-ALufrw&ab_channel=Oceano) like I did.
+- **Libft:** For your first steps in the cursus I highly recommend the website [NSHAHID](https://42.nauman.cc/) and the [split function](https://www.youtube.com/watch?v=rn0B-ALufrw&ab_channel=Oceano) in the case that you are suffering with it like I did.
 - **Makefile:** [Tutorial by gleal42](https://github.com/gleal42/Makefile-Tutorial), [Cheatsheet](https://devhints.io/makefile)

 Thanks for watching my libft project!! <sub>I'll appreciate every comment or message about it 🚀</sub>